gufan0000/cs-map-overlay-tts/README.md

 - **OpenCV**: Used for image processing and minimap recognition.
 - **pyttsx3**: Used for text-to-speech conversion.
 - **mss**: Used for screen capturing in real-time.

+## Contact Information
+- Join the QQ group for discussions and support: **891346430**.
+- You can also check out the Bilibili channel of the creator by searching for **孤帆233**.